CroodSolutions/Threat-Intelligence-Support-Unit/README.md

 A note from Mike:

 This started with requests for the slides I use when teaching malware analysis for TISU, ACTRA, and GCU.
 There is a lot of room for this content to grow and improve, and we welcome the feedback and contributions of others to make this a great introductory curriculum and useful community.
+Also, a lot has been redacted from the slides, or cleaned up to make them generic.
+If you see gaps, feel free to improve them. :)